User972/Surveys/README.md

 * Based on the project structure, a doc7ument DB would make a good choice as well - CosmosDB anyone ?

 We are using a fixed user (well, fixed User ID) for this POC.

+## Swagger
+Swagger has been implemented to go through the available APIs.
+Please visit https://localhost:44369/swagger/index.html to have a look.
+Make sure you change the base URL to the correct one.